2021 PNW Forest Vegetation Management Conference

 11:30 Fields to Forests: Discussing the interaction between nursery practices, stock types, and young stand management – Brian Morris, Webster Forest Nursery, WA State Dept of Natural Resources

-1:00 Physiological effects within plants of herbicides – Alan Felsot, Washington State University
+1:00 The physiological effects of herbicides within plants – Alan Felsot, Washington State University

 2:00 Corteva Agriscience update: Product updates and research activities – Rob LaGrange and Will Hatler, Corteva